OF QUALITY FOSTER CARE POLICY

-DHHS would also have to maintain a written policy describing, on a form provided by the department, the grievance procedure for a child to address any perceived noncompliance with the items listed above, including how and where to file a grievance and contact information for the Office of the Children’s Ombudsman and the department’s Office of Family Advocate.
+MDHHS would also have to maintain a written policy describing, on a form provided by the department, the grievance procedure for a child to address any perceived noncompliance with the items listed above, including how and where to file a grievance and contact information for the Office of the Children’s Ombudsman and the department’s Office of Family Advocate.

 A child in foster care could file a grievance with the supervising agency about the perceived noncompliance with the Policy as outlined in the supervising agency’s grievance policy.
 A supervising agency would have to respond in writing within 30 days of receiving a grievance as to how the grievance will be addressed.
-If it doesn’t, or if the child does not agree with the findings in the response, the child could contact the Office of Family Advocate.
-If assistance of the Office of Family Advocate doesn’t resolve the grievance, the child could request his or her lawyer-guardian ad litem petition the court for appropriate relief.
+If it doesn’t respond, or if the child does not agree with the findings in the response, the child could contact the Office of Family Advocate.
+If the assistance of the Office of Family Advocate doesn’t resolve the grievance, the child could request his or her lawyer-guardian ad litem to petition the court for appropriate relief.
 Injunctive relief would be the sole remedy that could be provided.

-House Bill 5122 would add Section 8c to the act to require the DHHS to draft and maintain an additional specific policy addressing the child’s access to the following, as age-appropriate and as mandated by the court:
+House Bill 5122 would add Section 8c to the act to require the MDHHS to draft and maintain an additional specific policy addressing the child’s access to the following, as age-appropriate and as mandated by the court:

 · Regular contact with all of the child’s caseworkers, attorneys, and advocates.